dailystory/docs/articles/changelog/2020/november.md

 * Update contact preferences to use ContactLog
 * Stacked images in email should be display block if width is 100%
 * Set styles for designer emails
+* Don't display age information if no age data in audience report